enewhuis/mcgov/README.md

 ERC1155 improves the situation for managing a set of related tokens from a single contract, however, it does not provide an aggregate view of the non-weighted equity share.

-MCGov will extend Open Zeppelin governance to support an opinionated ERC1155/ERC20 hybrid enabling classes of distinct voting power, provide an ERC20 view of account equity, and host a web app to deploy custom multi-class DAO tokens for use with governance UI/UX e.g. withtally.com.
+McGov will extend Open Zeppelin governance to support an opinionated ERC1155/ERC20 hybrid enabling classes of distinct voting power, provide an ERC20 view of account equity, and host a web app to deploy custom multi-class DAO tokens for use with governance UI/UX e.g. withtally.com.

 ## BACKGROUND